BGS STEAM Precinct

 Highly flexible classrooms

-Extensive student indcepedent learning space
+Extensive independent and interdependent student learning space

 • Classroom Innovation